TechColab/uEVSE/README.md

 # uEVSE or dumb little charger
 The minimally viable Electric Vehicle Supply Equipment.
 Mostly out of curiocity but also as a reaction to the relatively high prices of the cheapest available "Granny charger" products that might be your first step when charging your first BEV.

 In my exploration, the highest unavoidable component costs are the power cable and special connectors.
 You won't have much choice for the connectors and you really shouldn't compromise on the power cable either.
-When comparing prices, be sure they are the length you need with a save amount of slack.
+When comparing prices, be sure they are the length you need with a safe amount of slack.

 I've seen quite a few Arduino based projects to test a DIY EVSE but that still has an entry-level threshold of complexity that might put some people off.
 And I was confident I could make something better - in terms of minimalism.